Jam-Jet/SDC-TeamOne/README.md

 - Build a Full Stack application that focuses primarily on backend functionality
 - Write a data generation script that can produce a minimum of 10M records and efficiently load this data into your service's DBMS.
-- Use your simulated dataset of 10M records for ALL subsequent testing.
+- Use your simulated dataset of 10M records for ALL subsequent load testing @ 1, 10, 100, and 1000 requests per sec
 - Test your application using a dependency of your choice: Team Choice ==> K6
-- All queries should average a response times less than 50ms
+- All queries should average response times of less than 50ms
 - Annotate test metrics and document how optimizations were implemented in an Engineering Journal
 - Application should support all functionally necessary CRUD operations
+- Employ Docker / Docker-Compose to containerize your application

 ## Table of Contents